KatieSylvester/low_income_elderly_assist/README.md

 _________________________________________________________________

+### Premise
-#### We were tasked with creating a dashboard for Hand Up America, an organization that provides assistance for low income and elderly taxpayers using the 2016 IRS individual tax return data.
-HUA would like the dashboard to include state level information, and how those data compare to the national picture.
+##### We were tasked with creating a dashboard for Hand Up America, an organization that provides assistance for low income and elderly taxpayers.
+We utilized excel for both analyzing the data and creating the dashboard.
+The parameters for the dashboard were that it must include state level information and how those data compare to the national picture.

 #### Below are a series of questions used to help explore the data, develop an analysis and determine the best visualizations for the dashboard.